sillyhatday/GAMEBOY-74XX-512KB-EPROM/README.md

  so you can get a bunch of them in a storage container and switch the EPROM out from the cartridge as you wish.
 For this reason I reccomend putting the EPROM in a socket.
  Make sure to use a quality chip socket as I've found the connections to be very sensitive to the Gameboy.
 A quality socket will remove all worry about that.

+ **Discrete Logic**

+ You'll need 5 seperate 74XX logic chips to replicate the bank switching of an MBC1.

+ 74HC32 - Quad 2 input OR Gate

+ 74HC27 - 3 Input NOR Gate

+ 74HC174 - Hex D Type Flip Flop

+ 74HC08 - Quad 2 Input AND Gate

+ 74HC00 - Quad 2 Input NAND Gate

+ Make sure to get really nice solder joints when putting these on.
+I've seen perfect looking joints that do no make connection.
+Any problems when first trying out the cartridge, reflow all the 74XX chip legs.

+ I haven't put any local filtering for the logic as mostly there isn't room and I've seen no need for it.
+There is no save function so a game crash will ruin your progress but not ruin a save.
+Maybe it's needed, I don't know, so there is a single bypass capacitor up by the EPROM.
+I personally haven't populated it.

+ **Compatability**

+ Every single MBC1 based game under 512KB that doesn't require saving works perfectly.
+Well that is the theory, but I've tried a bunch of games and they all work great.
+This is great for early games from the Gameboys life.
+Mostly they didn't have a save function back then and you just remembered your high scores.
+Look in the COMPAT file for games I have tested myself.